 - City Hall

 During the summer months, green carts can become smelly and attract all kinds of interesting wildlife.
 Although it will be difficult to avoid a lot of nuisances associated with using your green cart, there are steps that can be taken to reduce the intensity of these experiences.
-You are encouraged to place your green cart curbside for collection each week.
+You are encouraged to place your green cart curbside for emptying each week on your collection day.

 |Common Green Cart Concerns, Complaints or Issues||Suggestions or tips to try to lesson or reduce green cart concerns, complaints or issues|